-"We sold out on Sunday", I was told by Tim at Hudson News.
+"We sold out on Sunday", said Tim at Hudson News.

 My manager didn't want them hanging around, because he didn't know if people would know what it was, so he made them 50% off.
 That was a big mistake, because everyone stays overnight to party and goes home on Monday.
 One of my co-workers bought dozens to hoard for Ebay.
 That's not fair, because he doesn't know what a Furry is.
 He's just profiting off the misery of others.

-"I sure am miserable I didn't get one," I said.
-I thought they showed a special kind of Furry appreciation.
-Many people agreed.
-"No other city does this", I was told.
+They showed a special kind of Furry appreciation, many people agreed.
+"No other city does this".
 (Read more about Pittsburgh's reaction to Furries here.)